kpaonaut/ExoskeletonForKids/README.md

 ```
 python toeClearancePlotter.py
 ```
 to plot the toe clearance, i.e. the height of the toe from the ground.
-This value gives an idea how hight the exo is lifting its feet when walking, hence the power consumption.
-Also this makes sure the person do not get tripped over.
+This value gives an idea how high the exo is lifting its feet when walking, hence the power consumption.
+Also this makes sure the person does not get tripped over.
 ![toe](littleGuyPlotter/toe_clearance.png)

 #### __Issue:__
-**On some people's computers (or because of some different versions of matplotlib) the little guy does not appear when the command is executed.
+**On some computers (or because of some different versions of matplotlib) the little guy does not appear when the command is executed.
 If this is the case, simply add a sentence ```time.sleep(0.001)``` in ```ExoPlotter.py```, line 127, directly after plotting, to allow the animation time to be updated.**

 If you have changed the C++ file, you will need to rebuild the project.
 Under ```/littleGuyPlotter```, use command